Baroness Brady’s top tips on how to get ahead

 When thinking about the next steps for getting work-ready, young people are often faced with a lot of questions about making those difficult career decisions and how best to develop key skills for success.
 If your students are starting to think about how to put their best foot forward for the future, why not talk them through some of my top tips for young people looking for work.
-You can see a film of me discussing all this and more here.

 - Be solution focused.